Usually responds within 1 day

 We are very easy going folks and don't have too many "house rules", but we do appreciate cleanliness, and an offering of help with food prep and clean up.
-We are non-smoking people, so would appreciate it if our guests didn't smoke either.
-It's important to note that we have a very large and very friendly guardian dog.
-He can appear very intimidating, but he is very well socialized and loves people.
-If you are not an animal person - we have cats too, this will not the be right setting for you, as our dog is a free ranging dog, but also very much a family member and he always likes to be with his pack.
+We are non-smoking people, so would appreciate it if our guests didn't smoke either, or if they do that they are respectful and only smoke outside.

 Work away-ers have opportunities to learn about garden keeping, and harvesting as well as baking,canning and preserving.
 There are also many opportunities for work away-ers to learn building skills, as well as plant gathering for medicine and teas.
 Depending on time of season and availability, there are also opportunities to learn about poultry keeping and harvesting of chickens for meat.